We report vulnerabilities to prevent issues

 Is it legal what DIVD is doing?

-The Dutch jurisprudence is clear: if you serve a societal need with appropriate means, you are allowed to perform these small hacks in order to prevent the real damaging hacks.
-Our way of working is approved by the Dutch Public Prosecution Office the National Cyber Security Center.
+Dutch jurisprudence is clear: if you address a societal need using appropriate methods, you are permitted to execute minor hacks to prevent more damaging ones.
+The Dutch Public Prosecution Office and the National Cyber Security Center endorse our approach.

 Why did I receive an email from DIVD / CSIRT?